DIY Bathtub Tray

 I feel like I legit have 25 different projects going on.
 They are all smaller projects that make up a whole room makeover, so it’s like a little puzzle that I have to piece together project by project.

-Anyways, that brings up to this cute little wood bathtub tray!
-Or bathtub caddy, whatever you want to call it.
+Anyways, that brings us up to this cute little wood bath tray!
+Or bath caddy, or whatever you want to call it. Â

-But this is just for my kids bathroom so I don’t need all that right now.
-I’m sprucing up their jack and jill bathroom and this is one way I like to add some warmth to a cold room – with warm wood accents.
+I’m sprucing up their jack and jill bathroom and this is one way I like to add some warmth to a cold room – with warm wood accents. Â

 What kind of Wood to Use for a Bathtub Tray

-You want to use a wood that isn’t going to rot or warp easily, so I recommend going with cedar, bamboo, cypress or teak.
 I used cedar as it was readily available and fairly inexpensive at my hardware store.
 You don’t need that much wood, so you could even use a scrap piece of cedar if you have that lying around.
 Here are some additional rot resitant types of wood.

 Things You’ll Need